Innovations Based on Linux Kernel 5.10

 KubeOS is a container operating system, which centrally manages cloud native cluster OSs in containers.
 It has the following features:

-- Supports OS containerization and Kubernetes interconnection for unified OS management and atomized lifecycle management
+- OS containerization: Interconnection with Kubernetes facilitates unified OS management and atomized lifecycle management.

-- Supports lightweight OS tailoring, which reduces unnecessary packages for quicker upgrades and replacements.
+- Lightweight OS tailoring: This reduces unnecessary packages for quicker upgrades and replacements.

 Enhanced Lightweight Secure Container